scrapy/scrapy/docs/topics/feed-exports.rst

 with that indent level.
 An indent level of ``0`` (the default), or negative, will put each item on a new line. ``None`` selects the most compact representation.

-Currently implemented only by :class:`~scrapy.exporters.JsonItemExporter` and :class:`~scrapy.exporters.XmlItemExporter`, i.e. when you are exporting to ``.json`` or ``.xml``.
+Currently implemented only by :class:`JsonItemExporter` and :class:`XmlItemExporter`, i.e. when you are exporting to ``.json`` or ``.xml``.

 .. setting:: FEED_STORE_EMPTY